 Assistant Professor of Choral Music Education

 Alison Mann is Assistant Professor of Choral Music Education and Program Coordinator for Music Education at Kennesaw State University, where she teaches coursework in Choral Methods, Foundations of Music Education, Choral Conducting, and Vocal Pedagogy for Ensemble Singing.
-Mann also supervises student teachers and serves as Conductor of the KSU Women’s Choir.
+Mann also supervises student teachers and serves as Conductor of the KSU Women’s Choir and KSU Chorale.
 She founded and directs the Middle and High school Georgia Youth Symphony Orchestra Chorus in conjunction with the Georgia Symphony Orchestra.

 A native of Florida, Mann taught in the Orlando public schools as director of choral activities at William R. Boone High School and was also the assistant conductor of the Orlando Chorale.
 While in Orlando, choirs and soloists under her direction received top honors at the district and state levels.

 Dr. Mann received her Ph.D. in Music Education and Choral Conducting from the University of Oregon, and a Masters of Choral Music Education and Bachelors of Choral Music Education from Florida State University.
-Dr. Mann has studied conducting and music education with Andre Thomas, Kevin Fenton, Sharon J. Paul, Judy Bowers, and Harry Price.
-Dr. Mann is currently the Georgia state ACDA Women’s Choirs Repertoire and Standards Chair and served as the ACDA Multicultural and Ethics Repertoire and Standards Chair for the states of Georgia and Oregon.
-In 2011, Dr. Mann performed the world premiere of Nico Muhly’s composition, “How Soon” with Grammy-award winning ensemble 8th blackbird, and the KSU Women’s Chorus.
+Dr. Mann has studied conducting and music education with André Thomas, Kevin Fenton, Sharon J. Paul, Judy Bowers, and Harry Price.
+Dr. Mann is currently the Southern Division ACDA Women’s Choir Repertoire and Standards chair, and the Georgia state ACDA Membership Chair.
+Mann has also served as the ACDA Multicultural and Ethics Repertoire and Standards Chair for the states of Georgia and Oregon and the Georgia Women’s Choir Repertoire and Standards Chair.
+The KSU Women’s Choir was selected to perform for the Georgia Music Educators State In-Service Conference in 2014.
+Additionally in 2011, Dr. Mann performed the world premiere of Nico Muhly’s composition, “How Soon” with Grammy-award winning ensemble 8th blackbird, and the KSU Women’s Chorus.
 Her professional affiliations include the American Choral Directors Association, National Association for Music Education, Georgia Music Educators Association, National Collegiate Choral Organization, and the International Society for Music Education.
 Her research has been presented at the state, regional, and international levels.
 Dr. Mann is an active conductor, clinician, adjudicator, and researcher.

 Contact Alison Mann